 - The vesper martini was James Bond's martini of choice.
 It's a combination of dry gin and dry vodka and instead of vermouth, it uses Lillet blanc, a dry French apéritif.
 It's garnished with a twist of lemon.

 The gimlet is a classic gin sour, made with equal parts sweet and sour (simple syrup and freshly squeezed lime juice) to two parts of dry gin.
-It's shaken in a cocktail shaker with ice and served straight up in a martini glass.
+It's shaken in a cocktail shaker with ice and served up in a chilled martini glass.
 Garnish with a lime wheel.

 The Gin Sour